 Christmas eve is not only the end of the long Christmas party marathon, it is also for nearly every German the most important holiday of the year.

-It is the night you spend with your family: kids being anticipated and not able to sit still, you fight a battle in your kitchen but somehow you always win, the tree is finally up and decorated, the last gifts has to be wrapped (sad but true).
+It is the night you spend with your family: kids are anticipated and not able to sit still, you fight a battle in your kitchen but somehow you always win, the tree is finally up and decorated, the last gifts have to be wrapped.
 We used to annoy my parents with ongoing asking: when is dinner gonna be ready?
 You can feel the rising tension…

 Just before all hell breaks loose, the food is on the table, it’s the moment to celebrate.
 The grown ups clink their glasses and finally it’s the real Christmas eve.